Guidance on social distancing for everyone in Wales and protecting older people and vulnerable adults.

 Draw on support you might have through your friends, family and other networks during this time.
 You might want to form an extended household with a friend or family member.
 Try to stay in touch with those around you outside an extended household arrangement over the phone, by post, or online if you are not able to meet locally outdoors.
 Let people know how you would like to stay in touch and build that into your routine.
 This is also important in looking after your mental wellbeing and you may find it helpful to talk to them about how you are feeling.

-You can meet up with people from one other household at a time as long as you stay outdoors and maintain social distancing measures at all times.
+You can meet up with people from one other household or extended household at a time as long as you stay outdoors and maintain social distancing measures at all times.
 If you need a carer to help you and be with you when you go out, you can still meet someone else outdoors.
 Being part of an extended household does not stop you from meeting others outdoors as long as you maintain the social distancing measures.

 FAQs on meeting other people and what you can and can’t do are available.

 Remember it is OK to share your concerns with others you trust and in doing so you may end up providing support to them too.
 Or you can use a NHS recommended helpline.